-The gradual decline of the elasticity required to focus your lens on near objects continues until about age 65, when most of the elasticity is gone.
+The gradual decline of the elasticity required to focus your lens on near objects continues until about age 65, which is when most of the elasticity is gone.
 However, even at that point, correction to see close objects is possible.

-- Have regular eye examinations.
+- Get regular eye examinations.

 - Wear sunglasses.